 Battery life is an area where modern laptops have made great strides.
 Even as laptops get thinner and lighter, battery life has continued to improve.
 You have to be careful, though — manufacturers often claim impressive numbers that don’t reflect real-life usage.
 The problem is battery life varies greatly depending on the task at hand.

 That’s why in our laptop reviews, we run three tests to evaluate battery life.
 First, we play a local 1080p video on loop, which primarily tests the impact of the display on longevity.
 Next, we use a script to run the latest version of Chrome through a series of popular websites to test typical light productivity.
 Finally, we run the demanding Basemark web benchmark, which tests how the laptop performs when the battery is being stressed by the CPU.

 Combined, these methods provide a well-rounded look at how long a laptop lasts.
-Based on our testing, these laptops are the very best for battery life.
+Based on our testing, thehas the best laptop battery but it’s also the longest lasting laptop.

 The best laptops for battery life at a glance: